 I booked this packaged tour on single sharing as traveling alone.

 There was nothing to do on that day so, I decided to explore the city instead of sitting in my room relaxing.
 I got an auto outside my hotel and started exploring Andaman island’s must see places.
 Port Blaire is small and people are friendly, there was not much traffic on the road.

-Here is my list of Andaman island’s must see places list and things to do when visiting these places –
+Here is my list of things to do in Andaman island and it’s must see places

 After visiting the cells, corridors and watch tower, I climbed on the roof of the prison.
 From the roof, I can see the vast expanse of sea was, which looked black during the night and that’s how the name “Kala Pani” came.
 At distance the Ross Island was visible.

 Ross Island is closest from Port Blair and it is maintained by the Navy.
 There are some ruins on this island because it was the first Island inhabited by Britishers.
 There are Bunkers from second world war, Bakery, ruins of water treatment plant, food grains shop, ruins of Church, Ballroom and some other government buildings from the British era.

 There were deer and peacocks also on the island.
 In terms of historical importance, its Andaman island’s must see places.

 North Bay Island